WOD: The CrossFit workouts

 The box board describes in detail the day's training by offering different levels of difficulty depending on skills of each one.

-It would be the more demanding version.
+This is the more demanding version.
 Dedicated to those athletes with a solid base of training and technical knowledge of the exercises.

 The WOD is modified to make it accessible to all athletes.
 Training is usually scaled to offer at least 2 levels: beginner and intermediate.